I.

 He tried to find there the information about him.
 Julia wanted to pay attention to her reviews too, but he didn’t.

-house for the Holy Week? –
+9.Who invited Julia to Michael's house for the Holy Week? –

 Michael’s mother, Mrs. Gosselyn, invited Julia to their house.